ummjevel/anichat/README.md

 ## STT

-we didn't training STT. we just use whisper. added it to our pipeline. so no data.
+We didn't training STT. we just use whisper. added it to our pipeline. so no data.

 # Architecture